Metric definitions

 SentimentsentimentNet tone conditional on topic discussion.positive - negative.

-Positive and negative sentiment words come from the Loughran-McDonald financial sentiment dictionary.
-The Risk synonym list is described as the deduplicated union of Oxford Thesaurus synonyms for risk, risky, uncertain, and uncertainty, excluding question, questions, and venture.
-NL Analytics excludes question and questions from the negative word list.
+Positive and negative sentiment words come from the Loughran-McDonald financial sentiment dictionary, with question and questions excluded from the negative word list.
+The risk synonym list is the deduplicated union of Oxford Thesaurus synonyms for risk, risky, uncertain, and uncertainty, excluding question, questions, and venture.

 Calculation rules